WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/AggregatedAmounts/ReadME.md

-##  3. aggregatedallocations_NM.ipynb - generate master sheet of water uses to import into WaDE 2.0
+##  3. aggregatedallocations_TX.ipynb - generate master sheet of water uses to import into WaDE 2.0
  Input Tables:
  **"S_USE_AMOUNT.csv**
  **SUMMARY_USE.csv"**